All Products

 How it works

 The RollingUpdate strategy orchestrates upgrades for stateless workloads by incrementally replacing Pods while keeping enough replicas available to handle live traffic.
-The core process involves several stages:
+The core process involves three stages:

-3. Graceful shutdown stage: This stage coordinates the safe termination of the old instance.
-When the Pod receives a termination signal, the Kubelet invokes the preStop lifecycle hook, giving the application time to finish in‑flight requests within the configured terminationGracePeriodSeconds.
-In parallel, the SLB performs connection draining: it keeps existing connections while stopping new ones from being routed to the Pod.
+3. Graceful shutdown: drain in-flight requests before termination.
+When the Pod receives a termination signal, the Kubelet invokes the preStop lifecycle hook, giving the application time to finish in-flight requests within the configured terminationGracePeriodSeconds.
+In parallel, the SLB performs connection draining: it keeps existing connections open while stopping new ones from being routed to the Pod.
 This coordinated shutdown helps ensure that no requests are dropped before the Pod is removed.

 image